-Volkswagen Commercial Vehicles (VWCV) has presented its new e-BULLI all-electric vehicle to the world.
-It's a stunning crossover between a classic 1966 minivan with all the latest drive system components of a modern VW electric vehicle, according to a press release.
+Volkswagen Commercial Vehicles' (VWCV) new e-BULLI all-electric vehicle is a stunning crossover between a classic 1966 minivan with all the latest drive system components of a modern VW electric vehicle, according to a press release.

 From old into new